-- A. Life Skills training in the areas of: personal health and hygiene, household chores, money management, nutrition and food preparation, first aid, telephone etiquette, laundry, dressing for success, preparation for driving, and public transportation.
+Independent living skills training includes: personal hygiene, household chores, money management, nutrition and healthy food preparation, personal safety and first aid, dressing for success, telephone etiquette, and fitness classes and activities.

 For more information, contact Director of the Transition Academy Janice Magness at email@example.com or call 806.834.3725

 The Transition Academy follows the Texas Tech Academic Calendar as follows for 2018: